Abri de Buys

 Helga Knoetze

-Helga was recently appointed as the Landscape Scientist – Biodiversity and Ecology for the Expanded Freshwater and Terrestrial Environmental Observation Network (EFTEON).
-Based at the Arid Lands Node in Kimberley, she will be responsible to develop the technical aspects of the EFTEON Research Infrastructure (RI) related to long-term biodiversity observations across all six EFTEON landscapes, particularly how to quantify and monitor changes over time, and integrate these into the broader South African Environmental Observation Network (SAEON) context.
+Helga was recently appointed as the Landscape Scientist – Biodiversity and Ecology for EFTEON.
+Based at the Arid Lands Node in Kimberley, she will be responsible for developing the technical aspects of the EFTEON Research Infrastructure (RI) related to long-term biodiversity observations across all six EFTEON landscapes, particularly how to quantify and monitor changes over time, and integrate these into the broader South African Environmental Observation Network (SAEON) context.
 She is furthermore responsible for the day-to-day operations of the Kimberley Tri-Biome (KIMTRI) landscape where she is based.

 Before joining EFTEON, Helga was a Personal Development Postdoctoral (PDP) Fellow at the SAEON Ndlovu node, under the mentorship of Dr Dave Thompson.
 Here she was part of a project investigating the legacy effects of megacarcasses in semi-arid savanna ecosystems.
 She will still be involved in this project, since it falls under the Lowveld Landscape of EFTEON.
 She is a botanist in training, and has a passion for understanding the community dynamics of herbaceous vegetation (i.e. forbs and grasses) of semi-arid savanna ecosystems, particularly the forb component of these layers, as there is limited knowledge on their ecology and function.
 She obtained her PhD from the North-West University under the supervision of Prof Frances Siebert of the Forb Ecology Research Group (FERG).
 In her PhD she investigated the community ecology of herbaceous vegetation in a semi-arid sodic savanna, which is considered to be a nutrient hotspot.